microscope-cockpit/cockpit/doc/config.rst

 Multiple depot configurations
 -----------------------------

-Like the cockpit configuration, depot configuration may span multiple files.
-Unlike the cockpit configuration where sections with the same name are merged, each device section must be unique and sections with the same name will cause an error even if in different files.
+Like the Cockpit configuration, depot configuration may span multiple files.
+Unlike the Cockpit configuration where sections with the same name are merged, each device section must be unique and sections with the same name will cause an error even if in different files.